ParkerMiddleton/Resume/resume.typ

   tech_used: "HTML, CSS, JavaScript, Django, Python, AWS",
   date: "May 2025",
-  "Created a website functioning as a medium for submitting, grading and creating assignments in a college course.", "Enforced authentication and authorization using Django's built in tools centered around form handling.", "Defined different behaviors based on the role of the logged in user, creating varying degrees of scope.", "Manipulated data with JavaScript allowing users to hypothesize grades to determine what is necessary for a desired grade."
+  "Created a website functioning as a medium for submitting, grading and creating assignments in a college course.", "Enforced authentication and authorization using Django's built-in tools centered around form handling.", "Defined different behaviors based on the role of the logged-in user, creating varying degrees of scope.", "Manipulated data with JavaScript allowing users to hypothesize grades to determine what is necessary for a desired grade."
 )